MK5169/SPRING-BOOT-CRUD-USER-REGISTRATION-AND-PAGINATION--SAMPLE/README.md

 # springbootloginwithcrud
- Simple Spring boot application for login and registration program  using spring web, spring data jpa and mysql with CRUD operations.
+ Simple Spring boot application for User creation, Delete, Read, update and pagination is used to view the users.
+This program created using spring web, spring data jpa and mysql.